thraxxed/soundclone/README.md

 Once logged in, Users are shown a collection of the most recently uploaded tracks.
 Any tracks which were uploaded by the logged-in user will also display buttons allowing the user to edit the track's information, as well as to delete the track.
+Each track also contains links to that track's specific page, as well as a link to the uploader's personal page.

 ![Session](https://i.imgur.com/eNH6pLc.png)